base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/connecting-with-a-provider.md

 ---

-## Prerequisites

-Before this lesson, you should:

-- Be familiar with modern, frontend web development
-- Possess a general understanding of the EVM and smart contracts
-- Ideally, understand how to build a frontend with [Next.js]

----

 ## Objectives

-By the end of this lesson you should be able to:
+By the end of this guide you should be able to:

 - Set up a provider in wagmi and use it to connect a wallet
 - Protect API keys that will be exposed to the front end